health-data-science-OR/jupyterlab-introduction/README.md

-# HPDM097: Making a difference with health data.

-## An introduction to using JupyterLab for data science
+# An introduction to using JupyterLab for data science

-Jupyter-lab is the defacto tool for modern reproducible data science in Python.
-In this short class you will learn how to setup JupyterLab, execute code; control the Jupyter Kernel; and write Markdown.
+Jupyter-lab is the standard tool for modern reproducible data science in Python.
+In this short class you will learn how to setup JupyterLab, execute code; control the Jupyter Kernel; write Markdown, and structure Jupyter notebooks.

 > This is a general introduction to Jupyter and is useful for any data science course using Linux, Mac or Windows.